aaaristo/dull/README.md

 ====

-Playing around with multilevel-http, node-hashring and express-swim to build a riak-like distributed leveldb
+Playing around with multilevel-http, node-hashring and express-swim to build a riak-like distributed leveldb, any message passing between cluster nodes is http-based.

 ```sh